andrewtarzia/CGExplore/README.rst

 Installation
 ============

-:mod:`.CGExplore` can be installed with pip:
+:mod:`cgexplore` can be installed with pip:

 .. code-block:: bash